 Makes 4 cups.
 Recipe courtesy of chef Joshua Lewin of Juliet Restaurant http://www.julietsomerville.com.

-[Write header: Simple recipe with lots of flavor; the flavors of Cinnamon Bird brightening the rich nuts and balancing the sweetness.
-Make when the weather is dry – humid days nuts won’t crisp nicely.]
+A simple recipe with lots of flavor; the flavors of Cinnamon Bird brighten the rich nuts and balance the sweetness.
+Make when the weather is dry – humid days nuts won’t crisp nicely.

 2 tablespoons (15 grams) Cinnamon Bird

 4 cups mixed whole nuts